sighjs/sigh/README.md

 ## Why write another one

-* gulp is really cool but some simple operations such as merging two streams together whilst retaining source maps doesn't seem to be possible.
+* gulp is really cool but some simple operations such as merging two streams together whilst retaining source maps doesn't seem to be possible and it doesn't have a "watch your files" mode.
-* Plumber: could be great but it [won't watch your files](https://github.com/plumberjs/plumber-glob/issues/12), [sometimes just freezes](https://github.com/plumberjs/plumber-all/issues/9) and [loses column information](https://github.com/plumberjs/mercator/pull/6).
 * Gobble is really cool and inspired a bunch of this, but I thought the design could be simplified by using arrays of resources as the pipeline payload rather than having exceptions in the code for various plugins.
 * Broccoli is pretty cool but... no source maps.
+Writing plugins needs a lot of code also.
+Don't believe in the tree concept it uses.
+* Plumber is so buggy we don't consider it functional and we spent many many hours trying to get it to work.

 ## Using sigh